Mahaan-Amr/hs6tools/docs/04-project-roadmap.md

 ---

-*This roadmap provides a comprehensive timeline for the hs6tools platform development.*
+*This roadmap provides a comprehensive timeline for the hs6tools platform development.
+Current status: Phase 2 completed with multi-language system, database setup, e-commerce foundation, admin panel development, content management system, and Vazirmatn typography system all fully implemented.
+Phase 3 in progress with advanced e-commerce features as next priority.*